awesome-schedule/plannable/docs/README.md

 Examples of things that do not need to run that fast include, but not limited to,

 -   computeSchedule method in Schedule.ts, as it runs on small inputs and produces small outputs.
-There exists slow functional code and deep-nested for loops, but (excluding the Coloring part) it completes within 5ms!
+There exists slow functional code and deeply nested for loops, but (excluding the Coloring part) it completes within 5ms!
 -   most of the methods provided by Course.ts and Section.ts, as they are not invoked very frequently, i.e. not thousand times in a row.

 ## Do you know?